 You may not realise that crooked teeth are more than just a cosmetic problem.
-When your teeth are crowded, twisted, or overlapping, proper brushing and flossing becomes challenging.
-Your toothbrush and floss simply won’t easily be able to reach certain areas of your teeth, which can allow plaque (a coating of sticky tooth bacteria) to build up.
-Over time, the calcium in your saliva enables this plaque to harden into tartar (we call it “calculus”, but it’s basically the dental equivalent of limescale on the inside of a kettle).
+When your teeth are crowded, twisted, or overlapping, proper brushing and flossing become challenging.
+Your toothbrush and floss won’t easily be able to reach specific areas of your teeth, which can allow plaque (a coating of sticky tooth bacteria) to build up.
+Over time, the calcium in your saliva enables this plaque to harden into tartar (we call it “calculus”, but it’s the dental equivalent of limescale on the inside of a kettle).
 When tartar builds up between teeth or beneath the gumline, gum disease is often the result.

 Another dental issue we have to correct with orthodontics is an abnormal relation between the upper and lower jaws.
-If your teeth aren’t lining up the way they should, there can be extra pressure on teeth, gums, jaw muscles, and ligaments, which in certain cases can contribute to tooth wear or even fractures, gum disease, and disorders of the jaw muscles and jaw joint.
+If your teeth aren’t lining up the way they should, there can be extra pressure on teeth, gums, jaw muscles, and ligaments, which in certain cases can contribute to tooth wear or even fractures, gum disease, and disorders of the jaw muscles and jaw joints.